jlparkI/AntPack/README.md

 The authors & maintainers gratefully acknowledge the contributions of Japanese artist Yusuke Kamiyamane for the creation of the Fugue icon set.

+The authors have also made use of the excellent [parallel-hashmap library by Gregory Popovitch](https://github.com/greg7mdp/parallel-hashmap) in the development of this toolkit.